eosnetworkfoundation/evm-public-docs/cloud/README.md

 Control over `evm.eosnetwork.com` and all subdomains is delegated to the `evm-mainnet` AWS account by an external system.
 This account contains all DNS records for the mainnet endpoints along with records for [certificate](#certificates) validation.

 The `evm-mainnet` account delegates control over `testnet.evm.eosnetwork.com` and all subdomains to the `evm-testnet` AWS account, which contains all DNS records for the testnet endpoints and certificate validation.

+### Faucet
+The EOS EVM testnet faucet is operated by [EOS Nation](https://eosnation.io) and is hosted on their cloud infrastructure.
+As such, the only responsibility of the `evm-testnet` AWS account is to provide [DNS records](#dns) for the faucet.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.